SergeyMakeev/z8/README.md

 Z8 CPU has 32 I/O ports used by different devices.

-Let's try to do something practical with I/O ports.
+Let's do something practical with I/O ports.
 [Press here to goto to the third practical work suite.](https://github.com/SergeyMakeev/z8/blob/master/docs/PRACTICE_03.md)

 to be continued ...